 Through placing this at the heart of our curriculum, we hope to instil in our students a desire to be ‘upstanders’ who will stand up to injustice as they develop into future leaders of society.

 “You can’t interpret the world without understanding the Holocaust”

-Learning about such events can be profoundly disturbing.
-Our programme helps teachers to support young people as they deal with powerful and sometimes disorientating feelings, helping them to express themselves and to develop their emotional literacy.
+However, we are aware that learning about such events can be profoundly disturbing.
+Our programme therefore helps teachers to support young people as they deal with powerful and sometimes disorientating feelings, helping them to express themselves and to develop their emotional literacy.